ernie-bernie/Mood-of-the-Room/Alpha/Alpha_overview.md

   - I want to make sure that it is a form of AI, no matter how basic, but I do not really understand the distinctions
   - Sensor noise will affect readings
   - For Alpha.01, if the human tells it the wrong mood, it will mess up the rest of the data.
 I need to take the most average data I think
+  - There are different metrics for measuring distances, and one may be the best for this scenario.